 In short, stories are fun to tell, compelling to hear, and generate the emotional response critical to converting customers in ways pitches never can.
 Looking for a simple recipe to help you craft a story around your solution?
 Try this secret informercial formula.

-3. Create helpful content that sells for you
+3. Create helpful content to do the selling for you

-In the modern area, top salespeople equate selling to helping; a genuine act of kindness that never makes you feel gross or sleazy.
+In the modern area, the best salespeople are the ones who see selling as a genuine way to help other people.
+And genuinely help is act of kindness that never makes you feel gross or sleazy.
 So if you’ve learned something valuable during the course building your business, crafting your solution, or solving a key challenge for your target customers, why not help others by sharing?
 With all the incredible (and in most cases, free) technology available to us today, memorializing your insights in a simple blog post or helpful photo or video has never been easier.

 As I’ve mentioned in the past, helpful content can act as a lightning rod, connecting you with an audience of like-minded customers.
 It helps you build a community for your solution at scale.
 The trick when it comes to creating content is to actually be helpful.
 Your content should add legitimate value to your target audience without feeling like a commercial for your product or a thinly veiled product pitch.